MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-VivaModuleFeaturePolicy.md

 Accept wildcard characters: False
 ```

-### -ModuleId
+### -FeatureId
-The ModuleId parameter specifies the Viva module that contains the feature policies that you want to remove.
+The FeatureId parameter specifies the feature in the Viva module that you want to remove the policy from.

+To view details about the features in a Viva module that have Viva feature access controls available, refer to the Get-VivaModuleFeature cmdlet.
+The details provided by the Get-VivaModuleFeature cmdlet include the feature identifier.

 ```yaml
 Type: String